 - a.
 Would the project result in an increased need for public services (for example: fire protection, police protection, public transit, health care, schools, other)?
 If so, generally describe.
-No. - b.
+No - b.
 Proposed measures to reduce or control direct impacts on public services, if any.
-N/A - 16.
-Utilities [help] - a.
-Circle utilities currently available at the site: electricity natural gas, water refuse service telephone sanitary sewer, septic system other - c.
+None proposed a.
+Circle utilities currently available at the site: electricity, natural gas, water, refuse service, telephone, sanitary sewer, septic system, other b.
 Describe the utilities that are proposed for the project, the utility providing the service, and the general construction activities on the site or in the immediate vicinity which might be needed.